amperity/amperity-docs/amperity_reference/source/data_tables.rst

        Stitch QA activities rely on a series of tables: :ref:`data-tables-unified-coalesced`, :ref:`data-tables-unified-scores`, :ref:`data-tables-detailed-examples`, :ref:`data-tables-unified-preprocessed-raw`, :ref:`data-tables-unified-changes-clusters`, and :ref:`data-tables-unified-changes-pks`.
 These tables are the basis for the |stitch_qa| process; the use of any specific table will vary from tenant to tenant.
 Together they provide visibility into how Amperity grouped (or did not group) individual customer records to a single Amperity ID.

-   * - AmpIQ
+   * - Predictive models

        .. image:: ../../images/data_tables-ampiq.png
           :width: 20 px
-          :alt: The color associated with the AmpIQ table group.
+          :alt: The color associated with the predictive modeling table group.
           :align: left
           :class: no-scaled-link
-     - .. include:: ../../shared/terms.rst
-          :start-after: .. term-ampiq-start
-          :end-before: .. term-ampiq-end

-       AmpIQ tables are enabled for users of AmpIQ and are the results of the configuration and tuning of Amperity for predictive analytics.
-These tables rely on the **Merged Customers**, **Unified Itemized Transactions**, and **Unified Transactions** tables for predictions, but there is not a 1-to-1 or 1-to-many relationship between those three tables and AmpIQ tables.
+     - Predictive modeling tables are the results of the configuration and tuning of Amperity for predictive analytics.
+These tables rely on the **Merged Customers**, **Unified Itemized Transactions**, and **Unified Transactions** tables for predictions, but there is not a 1-to-1 or 1-to-many relationship between those three tables and predictive modeling tables.
 The :ref:`data-tables-predicted-clv-attributes` table contains one row per Amperity ID, whereas the :ref:`data-tables-affinity` table contains many rows per Amperity ID.

        The :ref:`data-tables-campaign-recipients` table contains a history of all campaigns that have been sent from Amperity.
 This table is updated on a recurring basis and may be used like any other table in your customer 360 database.